-- Undoubtedly, Hetzner is providing the best value for money, but only has data centres in Germany and Finland.
-Thus, only fit for Europe (you do want servers as close as to the visitors of your servers).
+- Undoubtedly, Hetzner is providing the best value for money, but only has data centres in Germany, The United States and Finland.

 - If you need access to more server locations, Vultr High Frequency and Upcloud can handle the most concurrent visitors (before they become slower).

 - Digital Ocean and Linode have the best response times before they will crash.

 - Linode is known for its reliability but is, in general, not the fastest.

 - Digital Ocean is in the middle bracket.
 However, it’s one of the easiest platforms to deploy apps with pre-configured droplets.

 Signing up at a provider?

-For the various cloud providers, you can get up to $100 of free credits if you sign up through below links.
+For the various cloud providers, you can get up to $100 of free credits if you sign up through the below links.
 That’s worth a big server!

 - Get $100 of 60 days credits for Digital Ocean for free